Ranking theories via encoded $\beta$-models: Introduction

 Though the consistency strength ordering is ill-founded, this semantic analogue---remarkably---is well-founded.
-That is, the restriction of $<^{T_0}_\beta$ to theories extending $T_0$ with a $\beta$-model is well-founded; see \autoref{Lemma: Membership bw beta models is wellfounded} for the proof.
-If a theory $T$ does not have any $\beta$ models, then, trivially, for any $U$, $U\prec_\beta T$.
-In particular, for any such $T$, $T\prec_\beta T$, whence $T$ is not in the well-founded part of the $\prec_\beta$ ordering.
+That is, the restriction of $<_\beta$ to theories with $\beta$-models is well-founded; see \autoref{Lemma: Membership bw beta models is wellfounded} for the proof.\footnote{If a theory $T$ does not have any $\beta$ models, then, trivially, $T<_\beta T$, whence $T$ is not in the well-founded part of the $<_\beta$ ordering.}

-In this paper we establish some fundamental properties of the $\prec_\beta$ ranking.
-Note that the $\prec_\beta$ ranking applies to \emph{arbitrary} (not necessarily r.e.) theories.
-There are continuum-many theories, hence there is no guarantee \emph{prima facie} that the $\prec_\beta$ ranks of theories are bounded by $\omega_1$.
-Our first main theorem establishes that this is so for every theory (whether in $\mathcal{L}_2$ or $\mathcal{L}_\in$): \begin{theorem} For any $T$, $|T|_\beta <\omega_1$. \end{theorem} Are the ranks of theories cofinal in $\omega_1$?
-To describe our answer to this question, we must distinguish between the case of $\mathcal{L}_\in$ theories and of $\mathcal{L}_2$ theories.
-We answer this question decisively for theories in the language of set theory.
+In this paper, we establish some fundamental properties of the $<_\beta$ ranking.
+Note that the $<_\beta$ ranking applies to \emph{arbitrary} (not necessarily r.e.) theories.
+There are continuum-many theories, hence cardinality considerations do not guarantee that the $<_\beta$ ranks of theories are bounded by $\omega_1$.
+Nevertheless, we establish the following: \begin{theorem} The supremum of the $\beta$-ranks of extensions of $\mathsf{ATR}_0$ is exactly $\omega_1$. \end{theorem}